srgpsk/bexley-fenced-yard/README.md

 10. Done.

 P.S.
-They could just allow current residents to apply to waiting lists and I won't have todo all of this.
+They could just allow current residents to apply to waiting lists and I won't have to do all of this.